humdrum-tools/humdrum-documentation/guide/ch24/index.md

 `` KEY=`grep '^\*[A-Ga-g][#-]*:' $1` ``

-If no key indicator is found by **grep**, then the variable KEY will be empty.
+If no key indicator is found by <span class="unix">grep</span>, then the variable KEY will be empty.
 We can test for this condition using the shell **if** statement.

 `` KEY=`grep '^\*[A-Ga-g][#-]*:' $1`  if [ "$KEY" = "" ]  then ``